 It is a test carried out to tell us about the functioning status of our lungs.
 It helps us to understand how properly our lungs are working and in what condition they are in.
 It also helps in accessing the ongoing treatment/ shows whether the condition of lungs is improving or not.

-It detects the amount of oxygen moving in and out of the lungs, how much air the lungs can hold, how much air is left behind in the lung after breathing out normally and forcefully, and the rate at which air flows.
+Pulmonary Function Tests detects the amount of oxygen moving in and out of the lungs, how much air the lungs can hold, how much air is left behind in the lung after breathing out normally and forcefully, and the rate at which air flows.

 • Difficulty in breathing